Banner

 Your vision may be at risk depending on how you apply your makeup.

-How Exactly Can Makeup Be Harmful?
+How Can Makeup Be Harmful?
+Cosmetics can jeopardize your eyes in several ways:

-• Buy products labeled as hypoallergenic.
+• Apply products as directed.

-• Close all products to prevent contamination.
+• Keep products closed to prevent contamination.

 • Replace mascara every three months.